If you haven't already, we recommend you go back and read our pages on Examples of Dispute Scenarios before you continue reading.

 Court proceedings are processes where someone seeks a judicial resolution of a dispute.

-Court proceedings are, in principle, always available to or other who consider their rights in the or were infringed.
+Court proceedings are, in principle, always available to Anyone who contributes to creating or performing a musical work, a live performance, or a sound recording. or other A person or company that has Intellectual Property Rights in a musical work, performance or sound recording who consider their rights in the An original musical composition with or without lyrics. or Typically, the recorded performance of a musical work protected as a phonogram under copyright law. were infringed.
 But there are also other avenues to resolve infringement disputes.

 While a rights holder may choose from different mechanisms to solve a dispute, depending on the case and urgency to take action, court proceedings may be the most efficient route.
 That is the case of provisional measures, which are orders issued by the courts to immediately stop an infringement, to preserve evidence, or both.